 Online Application

-Applications are now open (from November 7th 2022) and close February 1st 2023.
-Notice of your acceptance on the apprenticeship will be February 15th 2023, 6 weeks before the apprenticeship begins.
+Applications are now open (from September 2023) and close February 10th 2024.
+Notice of your acceptance on the apprenticeship will be February 24th, 6 weeks before the apprenticeship begins.
 Enough time to make travel and accommodation arrangements as needed without rush.
-Payment as arranged, with, or without financial support, is requested between 15th February and 4th March.
-2023.
-After 4th March 2023, non-payment opens the way to other applicants on waiting list to take priority.
+Payment as arranged, with, or without financial support, is requested between March 9th and 16th.
+After March 16h 2024 non-payment opens the way to other applicants on waiting list to take priority.

 Zoom Interview

 As well as a written application you may be invited to a zoom interview.
-This won’t be necessary in all cases but please be aware that between February 1st and February 15th 2023 you may be invited to talk with Jenni on Zoom.
+This won’t be necessary in all cases but please be aware that you may be invited to talk with Jenni on Zoom.

 Post Apprenticeship

-For further information including the certificate, support follow up sessions, license to practice VTC, website practitioner listing page, and a future apprenticeship in 2024, please see here.
+For information on the license to practice VTC, website practitioner listing page, acknowledging the work, please see here.